NKyhl/WordleND/README.md

 - Portuguese

 ### Setup
-- pip install requests
+- Pip install requests
 - Create a file named config.json within the src/ folder of this Django project.
 - This json file should have the following format:
 `{"username": "your-username", "password": "your-password", "access_token": "your-access_token"}`
-- This configures access to the fake payment api created by the professor.
+- Config.json configures access to the fake payment api created by the professor.
 Leave fields blank if you do not have credentials.

-**Errata**
+### Errata
 - Game uses the US-keyboard and does not allow for special characters.
 If the word chosen has a special character, it's currently impossible to guess it.

+### Future improvements
+- Foreign alphabet keyboards
+- Simplify Django template extension
+- Share game result 🟩🟨⬛
+- Flip animation occurs from left to right